-The secretary sits in his car outside Lincoln Park Presbyterian Church, its Rosetta window reminiscent of the one inlaid in the gable wall at Otey, his boyhood parish.
+he secretary sits in his car outside Lincoln Park Presbyterian Church, its Rosetta window reminiscent of the one inlaid in the gable wall at Otey, his boyhood parish.
 A drooping melaleuca languishes beneath the window, in the light of the entryway.
-Men smoke there, in this light, before flicking their butts into the wet street and entering the church in twos and threes to find their spots.
-Duty-bound, the secretary must join them, as he’s joined them a thousand times before—to read and record the minutes.
+Men gather to smoke there, in this light, before flicking their butts into the wet street and entering the church to find their spots.
+The secretary must join them, as he’s joined them a thousand times before—to read aloud bylaws and meeting norms and to ask if anyone has any announcements.
 Tonight, the grand poobah Max will open the floor to the men’s experiences with a recitation of Kunitz’s poem “The Layers,”

 I have walked though many lives,